-Postdoctoral Research Fellow
+Postdoctoral and Research Associates

 Ian uses data from satellites and chemical transport models to 1) identify temporal trends in air pollutants over Canadian cities; and 2) identify the different sources of these pollutants and whether their relative contributions are changing over time.
 This is in the context of the Canadian Space Agency funded project “Modes of pollution transport from North America to Nova Scotia and beyond”.
 He also likes to get away from the computer to help in the deployment of atmospheric monitoring equipment during the lab’s field campaigns.

 Prior to joining Saint Mary’s University, Ian was a Postdoc in the UK at the Oxford University Centre for the Environment, where he also completed his PhD and BA in Geography.
 His research in Oxford focused on dust storms in the Sahara Desert, using a combination of satellite data, climate models and fieldwork.
 Ian also worked for a year as a Geography Teacher at a high school in England.

 Dr. Emily Chapman is a Research Associate with Dr. Linda Campbell’s Dynamic Environment and Ecosystem Health Research Group at Saint Mary`s University.
 She has a PhD in Applied Environmental Science from Gothenburg University in Sweden.
 She also has experience working in the Environmental Consulting industry, both in Nova Scotia and Sweden, with contaminated site assessments, risk assessments, and remediation projects.
 Dr. Chapman’s research interests involve assessing risks of contaminants in the environment, specifically related to natural gradients of toxicity modifying factors, using interdisciplinary approaches.
 She is currently investigating risks of mercury and arsenic in historical gold mining waste and methods for managing these risks.